thaustein/laxar/docs/manuals/installing_widgets.md

 The _Installation_ section of your widget should tell you if any changes need to be made to your RequireJS configuration.
 Usually, you will need to ensure that all bower-dependencies have a corresponding require path configuration.

+Now you can use the new widget within your pages, by using the artifact value from step 1 in your page configuration.

-## Installing Widgets Manually
+## Installing Widgets Automatically

-This is still in the works: for LaxarJS v1.0, we plan to automate all three steps, possibly using `bower` and [bower-requirejs](https://github.com/yeoman/bower-requirejs).
+This is still in the works: for LaxarJS [v1.0](https://github.com/LaxarJS/laxar/issues?q=is%3Aopen+is%3Aissue+label%3Ablocks-1.0), we are evaluating to automate all three steps, possibly using `bower` and [bower-requirejs](https://github.com/yeoman/bower-requirejs).